Oct 29, 2017

 6. After a night of very energetic erotic activity, guys say "Well, that was nice, but I want to go all the way with you!
 I want to have sex!"
-Anything not involving the backside is preliminary, "fooling around," not really sex at all.
+Anything not involving the butt is preliminary, "fooling around," not really sex at all.

 It's due to the heterosexual assumption that sex must always involve a male penetrating a female.
-Whatever gay men do must follow that model, and since there's no vagina, they must substitute the backside (and the one who gets penetrated is like a woman, therefore despicable).
+Whatever gay men do must follow that model, and since there's no vagina, they must substitute the butt (and the one who gets penetrated is like a woman, therefore despicable).